 In order to complete the emissions tests, the 2015, 2025, 2035, and 2040 transportation networks must first be defined.
 DRCOG's Fiscally Constrained 2040 RTP specifies financially constrained highway and transit system improvements and resulting networks to be completed by the year 2040.
-The 2012-2017 TIP identifies funding to complete a number of regionally significant projects on the designated regional roadway and rapid transit system that are also contained in the Fiscally Constrained 2040 RTP, listed below:
+The 2012-2017 TIP and 2016-2021 TIP identify funding to complete a number of regionally significant projects on the designated regional roadway and rapid transit system that are also contained in the Fiscally Constrained 2040 RTP, listed below: